ds-stream/airee-runner-gcp/README.md

 Script can be run localy.
 Requirements:
 - gcloud cli  - loggeed as a project owner to set up infrastructure
-- kubectl - for set up app on kluster
+- kubectl - for set up app on cluster
 - docker - to build and publish images for runner-app and Airee base image

 ## How to use